-With the new Premier League season just a month away, armchair pundits will be keenly waiting to prove their football knowledge at the opening of the fantasy football season.
+With the new Premier League season just two weeks away, armchair pundits will be keenly waiting to prove their football knowledge at the opening of the fantasy football season.

 It has become part of many football fans’ pre-season rituals, creating their teams and setting up leagues against their friends to prove once and for all who is the Antonio Conte of the fantasy world and who has all the gear but no idea.
 You can check out our fantasy football tips here.